EdenRompas/EdenRompas/README.md

 ###

 <p align="left">I'm a Game Programmer who is constantly looking to improve.
 I specialize in end to end video game development.
-I have always been extremely curious about the technical aspects of games. <br><br>I'm excited to connect and see how we can work together.
-So, let's join forces and create the most amazing games.</p>
+I have always been extremely curious about the technical aspects of games.

 ###